firebase/firebase-cpp-sdk/release_build_files/readme.md

 -   Changes
     - Auth (Android): Fixed an issue where VerifyPhoneNumber's internal builder failed to create PhoneAuthOptions with certain compiler settings.
+    - Remote Config (Desktop): Additional fix for handling of non-English time zone names on Windows.

 ### 11.2.0
 -   Changes